 ALL WAYS TO

 The Cadillac Community is proud of its rich and diverse history.
-Originating from local Native American People, to the rise of the industrial railroad and lumber era, to the booming industrial business and tourism economy that adore our area, Cadillac has withstood the test of time.
+From our earliest residents, the local Native American People, to the rise of the industrial railroad and lumber era, to a booming industrial period and now into the healthy tourism economy that exists today, Cadillac has evolved to stand the test of time.

-The Cadillac Area celebrates its past with historic tours, museums, stunning architecture, and so much more.
-Your visit to our region will be enriched through an exploration of Cadillac’s expansive history.
-Learn about our region from through the architecture, sculptures, and monuments located throughout our county that tell the story of our past and welcome visitors and locals alike to enjoy stepping back through time.
+The Cadillac Area honors and celebrates its past with historic tours, museums, preservation of stunning architecture, and so much more.
+Your visit to our region will not be complete without exploring Cadillac’s history.
+Locals and visitors alike can learn about our past through the architecture, sculptures and monuments spread throughout our region that help to tell the stories of our past.
+We hope you enjoy stepping back through time!

 - Historic tour descriptions and maps

 - Cadillac historic and cultural resources for every interest

 Prepare to learn and explore when you select one of the self-guided tours below.

 Chart your path from Cadillac to Traverse City along a centuries old trail traversed by the Native Americans that inhabited the region.
 Access a complete map and description of each marker by downloading the self-guided tour here.

 Explore Old Cadillac & Sculptures

 Cadillac has an incredible collection of historic sites, sculptures and monuments.
 Many of these historic buildings stand proudly today and their owners have a passion for their preservation.
 Access the complete self-guided tour now.